jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/introduction.rst

 inputs for the potentiometers and encoders as well as miscellaneous digital IOs (foot pedals, buttons...).
 For motor control they use linear amplifiers with current feedback.
-All controllers come with FireWire interfaces so they can be daisy chained and communicate with a computer.
+All controllers come with FireWire interfaces, so they can be daisy-chained and communicate with a computer.

 The V2 controllers also come with an Ethernet adapter (supported by